Ada de la Cruz: Pageantry and Modeling

 She also competed in the Miss Dominican Republic Universe 2007, where she remained among the Top 10 semifinalists.
 She has participated in international gateways, such as Miami Fashion Week, New York Fashion Week, Dominicana Moda, among others.

 Miss World 2007

-Ada is the first Dominican to win the Miss World Beach Beauty.
-She placed in the final top 16 at Miss World 2007.
+As Miss Mundo Dominicana 2007, Ada represented the Dominican Republic at the Miss World 2007 pageant held on December 1, 2007 at the Crown of Beauty Theatre in Sanya, China.
+During the pageant's fast-track events, Ada won the Beach Beauty Challenge, becoming the first and only Dominican to do so.
+In the pageant's coronation night, Ada ultimately placed among the Top 16 semi-finalists along with Yendi Phillipps of Jamaica and Deborah Priya Henry of Malaysia, both who later competed at Miss Universe in 2010 and 2011 respectively, with Zhang Zilin of China being crowned the winner of the Miss World 2007 pageant.

 Miss Universe 2009

 In the competition, Ada was awarded the 2nd best body in the swimsuit competition in Miss Universe 2009.
 On August 23, 2009, during the final ceremony, Ada received the highest scores in the evening gown and the second highest in the swimsuit competitions.
 She walked in her gown to which judges awarded a 9.428.
 In swimsuit, she was awarded 9.189, despite achieving the highest overall score, de la Cruz was the eventual first runner up.
 Same situation happened one year before in Miss Universe 2008 with Taliana Vargas.

 She is one of only nine former Miss World semifinalists to place in the Miss Universe semifinals, the others being Michelle McLean of Namibia in 1992, Christine Straw of Jamaica in 2004, Yendi Phillipps also of Jamaica in 2010, Patricia Yurena Rodríguez of Spain in 2013, Olivia Jordan of the USA in 2015, Catriona Gray of the Philippines in 2018, and Julia Gama of Brazil and Andrea Meza of Mexico both in 2020 (coincidentally de la Cruz, Phillips, Rodriguez, and Gama all finished as 1st Runner-Up).